rhargreaves/mega-drive-midi-interface/README.md

 ## Build & Test

-Unit tests are built with `cmocka` and are compiled to x86.
-Mega Drive interfaces are mocked out where appropriate.
+Unit & system tests are compiled and ran as x86 binaries using CMocka.
+Mega Drive interfaces are mocked.

 Docker: